Brand Consistency with Icon Sets: Systems, Tokens, Grids, Governance

 Design Tools

-• Figma: Component systems, team collaboration
+• Figma: Component libraries, auto-layout

-• Sketch: Symbol libraries, plugin ecosystem
+• Sketch: Symbol libraries, shared styles

 Development Tools